 3.1.
 Ingredients List

-To create a mouth-watering Hawaiian chicken sheet pan meal, you’ll need the following ingredients:
+To make a super tasty Hawaiian chicken sheet pan meal, gather:

 - Chicken: 4 boneless, skinless chicken thighs